 We kick off with what is widely considered to be the best of all English gardens on the French Riviera - Le Clos du Peyronnet.
 The English, of course, made a huge splash in this part of the world, as did the Americans, particularly in the early 20th Century, and their legacy is everywhere evident.
 Le Clos du Peyronnet was gardened by three generations of Waterfields, and magically celebrates its sloping site, achieving the most perfect balance of the built and the planted, and of a collector’s mentality with a designers eye.

-Gardens: Le Clos du Peyronnet & Serre de la Madone
+Gardens: Le Clos du Peyronnet & Villa Ephrussi de Rothschild

 Le Clos du Peyronnet

-We leave Nice this morning, heading west to Antibes, where multi-Chelsea-award-winner James Basson will show us a private garden of his design.
+Today we’re heading to Antibes, to a garden designed by the multi-Chelsea-award-winner James Basson.
 Once leaning heavily on perennials, it is now largely gravelled and planted with a mediterranean palette.
 James is actually a landscape painter, turned landscape designer, and this is very evident in this planting.

 Then we’ll head into charming Antibes for free time, either for some shopping, a glance around at some of the interesting gardening, a swim in the sparkling Mediterranean, or, perhaps, a visit to the Picasso museum.